ora0600/confluent-new-cdc-connector/adding_tables_automatically.md

 ## Schema Level

 CDC Connector synched a complete schema, maybe not all tables (use exclude table list here, and no system tables).
+This setup will add tables automatically in the future.

 Pre-requs:
 * Confluent Cloud Cluster is running